©1978

 vanity, egocentricity, greed, only these are handicapped by base

 emotions that are socially destructive.
-Our expressions of love are

 usually according to our temperament and moral intelligence but

 the best and soundest motivation of these is love.
-Jesus Christ called His love the

 rock.
 If He is not the motivation there is no solid foundation,